mhansen/graphviz-docs/_pages/04_resources.md

 <h4><a name="language-bindings">Language Bindings</a></h4>

-<p>Interfaces that allow graphviz to be called from a general purpose language or system.</p>
+Interfaces that allow graphviz to be called from a general purpose language or system.

 <ul>
 <li>swift: <a href="https://github.com/swiftDocOrg/graphviz" target="_blank">GraphViz</a> - a Swift package for Graphviz [Mattt]</li>